MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Write-Progress.md

 InnerLoop
 ```

-This example sets the progress view to classic and then displays the progress of two nested **for**
+This example sets the progress view to `Classic` and then displays the progress of two nested `for`
 loops, each represented by a progress bar.

 The `Write-Progress` command for the second progress bar includes the **Id** parameter that